HDR-Ecosystem/hdr2024/content/speakers/panels.md

 [Director, Baltimore Neighborhood Indicators Alliance](https://www.linkedin.com/in/amanda-phillips-de-lucas-06aba21b1)
 {{< figure src="/images/speakers/AmandaPhillipsdeLucas.jpg" nozoom="true" >}}

+Amanda Phillips de Lucas, Ph.D. is the Director for BNIA-JFI.
+Prior to this role, Amanda worked at the Cary Institute of Ecosystem Studies as a Postdoctoral Fellow.
+In 2018, she received her Ph.D. in Science and Technology Studies from Virginia Tech.
+She also has degrees from Virginia Tech (MS), NYU Gallatin (MA), and Bennington College (BA).
+Her dissertation examined how activists and community groups in Baltimore used technical data to protest urban interstate construction in the late 1960s and 1970s.
+This research was published as a chapter in Justice and the Interstates: The Racist Truth about Urban Highways (Island Press, 2023), which she also co-edited.
+She is a Mayoral appointee to Baltimore City’s Workforce Development Board where she co-chairs the data committee and serves on the executive council.

 ### Mark Daniel Ward (Purdue University)
 [Professor of Statistics and (by courtesy) Mathematics](https://www.stat.purdue.edu/people/faculty/mdw.html)
 {{< figure src="/images/speakers/MarkDanielWard.jpg" nozoom="true" >}}

+Dr. Ward is a Professor of Statistics and (by courtesy) of Agricultural & Biological Engineering, Computer Science, Mathematics, and Public Health at Purdue University.
+My research is in probabilistic, combinatorial, and analytic techniques for the analysis of algorithms and data structures.
+I am also interested in data science, science of information, game theory, and large-scale computation.
+I currently serve as Executive Director of [The Data Mine](https://datamine.purdue.edu).